Cero-333/Cero-333/README.md

 - 👋 Hi, I’m Ceren
 - 👀 I’m interested in coding, maths, drawing and theatre.
-- 🌱 I’m currently learning Web Development and will start a course about Artificial Intelligence with Python soon.
+- 🌱 I’m currently learning about Artificial Intelligence with Python.
-- 💞️ I’m looking to collaborate on projects which are mainly built by using one of these packages: Turtle, Tkinter, Selenium, Flask, SQLAlchemy.
+- 💞️ I’m looking to collaborate on projects which are mainly about website development with Flask/Node-React, web scraping, GUI creation, creating RESTful APIs and using them.
 In addition to that, data exploration and visualisation projects will challenge me in a good way :)
 - 📫 You can reach me via email: ceren.sahin04@gmail.com I am an enthusiastic learner so any project idea to collaborate on would make me a better programmer.
-- 💻 As you might have guessed, I am mainly building projects using Python, besides that the other programming/mark-up languages I know are Dart, HTML, CSS.
+- 💻 As you might have guessed, I am mainly building projects using Python, besides that the other languages I know are Javascript, HTML/CSS.

 <!---
 Cero-333/Cero-333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.